 Heaven’s gardens will be even more glorious now that Jim Burtschi has entered their gates.
 James “Jim” Wayne Burtschi was called home Sunday, January 26, 2020, with his beloved family and pastor by his side.
 A Rosary Service will be Thursday, January 30, 7 p.m. at St. Francis Xavier Church, 711 North Country Club followed by the Funeral Mass of Burial on Friday, January 31 10 a.m. at St. Francis Xavier Church.
 Strode Funeral Home and Cremation is handling arrangements.

-To send flowers in memory of James Wayne Burtschi, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Wayne Burtschi, please visit our Heartfelt Sympathies Store.

 Jim was born in Elk City, Oklahoma on April 13, 1939, to William T. and Georgia Grace (Krumm) Burtschi.
 The family lived in Fort Worth, Texas, and Oklahoma City before settling in Stillwater in 1955 where Jim graduated from Stillwater High School in 1957.